-Where there are conflicts between regulations within this subtitle, the stricter regulations apply, except as provided in Subtitle I § 102.6.
+- Where there are conflicts between regulations within this subtitle, the stricter regulations apply, except as provided in Subtitle I § 102.6.

 - A building or structure in existence with a valid Certificate of Occupancy prior to January 1, 2022, may convert existing gross floor area to the "Residential" use category of Subtitle B § 200.2 as a matter-of-right even if the building or structure or portion thereof to be converted does not comply with the following development standards of this subtitle for residential use:

 - (a) Courts;

 - (b) Floor Area Ratio (FAR);

 - (c) Green Area Ratio (GAR);

 - (d) Height; or

 - (e) Yards.

-- 102.7 Notwithstanding Subtitle I § 102.6, the requirements for ground floor designated uses of Subtitle I, Chapter 6, Location-Based Regulations for Downtown Sub-Areas and Designated Street Segments, shall apply.
+Notwithstanding Subtitle I § 102.6, the requirements for ground floor designated uses of Subtitle I, Chapter 6, Location-Based Regulations for Downtown Sub-Areas and Designated Street Segments, shall apply.

-Section 200, DENSITY - FLOOR AREA RATIO (FAR), of Chapter 2, GENERAL DEVELOPMENT STANDARDS FOR DOWNTOWN (D) ZONES, of Subtitle I, DOWNTOWN ZONES, is proposed to be amended by deleting in its entirety § 200.7, to read as follows:
+Section 200, DENSITY - FLOOR AREA RATIO (FAR), of Chapter 2, GENERAL DEVELOPMENT STANDARDS FOR DOWNTOWN (D) ZONES, of Subtitle I, DOWNTOWN ZONES, is amended by deleting in its entirety § 200.7.